-The clinical teams are based at site level and have designated spaces from which to work.
-The Clinical team are led by a qualified Psychologist, she is supported by an Assistant Psychologists.
-The team support pupils' mental health and wellbeing in a wide range of ways.
-They designed lessons that specifically address key needs or themes within the schools, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.
+The school team support pupils' mental health and wellbeing in a wide range of ways.
+They deliver lessons that specifically address key needs or themes within the school, for example Zones of Regulation, self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.
+These 'Mind Works' programmes, may be delivered by a Teacher or a Teaching Assistant.